cbmira01/Ollama-for-SQL-Server/Docs/INSTALLATION.md

    - Environment check: You should be able to list and interact with hosted models.
    - Required: Perform all the deployment steps for initial installation, in order.
    - Required: Perform the CLR relink deployment step.
 Ensure the sanity check runs successfully.
-   - Optional: The current deployment can be optionally checked and reverted.
+   - Optional: The current deployment can be checked or reverted at any time.
-   - You can now run demonstration scripts from the DB_Scripts folder.
+   - You are now ready to run demonstration scripts from the DB_Scripts folder.

-4. **Optional**: Demonstrations for image analysis and SQL code generation.
+5. **Optional**: Demonstrations for image analysis and SQL code generation.
    - Complete the deployment steps above.
    - Different large language models excel in various tasks.
+   - Various LLMs are available from the [Ollama library.](https://ollama.com/library)
-   - For image analysis demonstrations, I recommend you pull the `llava` model.
+   - For image analysis demonstrations, I recommend the `llava` model.
-   - For demonstrations of SQL code generation, I recommend you pull the `mistral` model.
+   - For demonstrations of SQL code generation, I recommend the `mistral` model.
-   - Your own investigations may lead you to pull and use other large language models.
+   - Your own investigations may lead you to use other large language models.